davidsvale/calculate-accessibility/README.md

 ### Output file
 Results will be written to a csv file, which contains as many rows as origins in your OD Matrix.
 Please note that in the case of cumulative opportunities it might have a smaller number of rows, which means that the origin(s) missing have accessibility = 0.
 For instance, if you are calculating number of jobs accessible within 30 minutes, it simply means that that from that particular origin no job is accessible within 30 minutes.

+## Referencing
+Please cite this script as:
+Vale, David (2019) Calculating gravity-based and cumulative opportunities from an OD matrix on python.

+## References
+Hansen, W.G., 1959.
+How accessibility shapes land use.
+Journal of the Am.
+Instute of Planners 25, 73–76.
+Handy, S., Niemeier, D.A., 1997.
+Measuring accessibility: an exploration of issues and alternatives.
+Environment and Planning A 29, 1175–1194.